marko-knoebl/slides/sections/react/50-jsx-in-detail-en.md

 - valid elements
 - compilation

-## attribute names
+## property names

-Some Element attributes have different names than in HTML (reflecting standard DOM attributes)
+Some element properties have different names than in HTML (reflecting standard DOM properties)

 - `className` (instead of `class`)
 - `onClick` (instead of `onclick`)
 - `htmlFor` (instead of `for`)

-## attribute names
+## property names

 example: CSS classes